haddadz/datafest2022-MLOps/_sources/11-ManagedMLFLOW.md

 ### MLflow Tracking
-- MLFLOW TRACKING: *Automatically* log parameters, code versions, metrics, and artifacts for each run using Python, REST, R API, and Java API
+- **MLFLOW TRACKING**: **Automatically** log parameters, code versions, metrics, and artifacts for each run using Python, REST, R API, and Java API

-- MLFLOW TRACKING SERVER: Get started quickly with a *built-in* tracking server to log all runs and experiments in one place.
+- **MLFLOW TRACKING SERVER**: Get started quickly with a **built-in** tracking server to log all runs and experiments in one place.
 No configuration needed on Databricks.

-- EXPERIMENT MANAGEMENT: Create, secure, organize, search, and visualize experiments from within the Workspace with access control and search queries.
+- **EXPERIMENT MANAGEMENT**: Create, secure, organize, search, and visualize experiments from within the Workspace with access control and search queries.

-- MLFLOW RUN SIDEBAR: Automatically track runs from within notebooks and capture a snapshot of your notebook for each run, so that you can always go back to previous versions of your code.
+- **MLFLOW RUN SIDEBAR**: Automatically track runs from within notebooks and capture a snapshot of your notebook for each run, so that you can always go back to previous versions of your code.
 LOGGING DATA WITH RUNS: Log parameters, data sets, metrics, artifacts and more as runs to local files, to a SQLAlchemy compatible database, or remotely to a tracking server.

-- DELTA LAKE INTEGRATION: Track large-scale data sets that fed your models with Delta Lake snapshots.
+- **DELTA LAKE INTEGRATION**: Track large-scale data sets that fed your models with Delta Lake snapshots.

-- ARTIFACT STORE: Store large files such as S3 buckets, shared NFS file system, and models in Amazon S3, Azure Blob Storage, Google Cloud Storage, SFTP server, NFS, and local file paths.
+- **ARTIFACT STORE**: Store large files such as S3 buckets, shared NFS file system, and models in Amazon S3, Azure Blob Storage, Google Cloud Storage, SFTP server, NFS, and local file paths.